aaronjameslang/antd-promise-button/README.md

 This feedback assures the user that their action is being processed, and prevents accidental double-clicks and other bugs.

 If the action is successful, the button turns green and shows a success message.
-This makes the page feel more responsive while the user waits for data to load, the page to redirection or other slow processes to complete.
+This makes the page feel more responsive while the user waits for data to load, the page to redirect or other slow processes to complete.

 If the action is unsuccessful, the button will turn red and show an error message.